Adyen: Growth

 The company has been profitable since 2011.
-Its earnings grew from $46 million in 2015 to $87 million in 2016.
-Its gross revenue grew 99 percent in 2016 to $727 million.

 In December 2014, the company announced a funding round of $250 million led by growth equity firm General Atlantic, joined by existing investors Temasek Holdings, Index Ventures, and Felicis Ventures.

-In 2016, the company saw transaction volume increase to $90 billion, up from $50 billion in 2015.

-In 2017, Adyen surpassed €100 billion in processed volume.

-On January 31, 2018 eBay announced that it had signed an agreement with Adyen to become its primary payments processing partner. eBay began intermediation on a small scale in North America starting in the second half of 2018, expanding in 2019 under the terms of the operating agreement with PayPal.
+On January 31, 2018, eBay announced that it had signed an agreement with Adyen to become its primary payments processing partner. eBay began intermediation on a small scale in North America starting in the second half of 2018, expanding in 2019 under the terms of the operating agreement with PayPal.
 In 2021, eBay transitioned a majority of its marketplace customers to Adyen.

-In 2020, Adyen had a net revenue of €684 million, a 28% increase year-on-year.

-In 2021, net revenue hit €1 billion.
+In 2022, the company exceeded €1.3 billion in revenue.